WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Properties/activeServer.md

 **Return value** _string_

-The display name of the active serer.
+The display name of the active server.

 ## Description